samhollenbach/Galaxy2/README.md

 (https://github.com/samhollenbach/Galaxy2/LICENSE)
 [![Release Version](https://img.shields.io/badge/release-2.1-red.svg)](https://github.com/Tencent/mars/releases)

+## Background

 This is a project created by Sam Hollenbach as an independent research project at Macalester College.

 The simulation began as a open ended project for my Modern Astronomy course during as a freshman.
-The first generation (Galaxy_v1) could only be visualized in 2D and had a very rudimentary Dark Matter approximation, as well as being very inefficient doing calculations.
+The first generation (Galaxy_v1) could only be visualized in 2D and had a very rudimentary Dark Matter approximation, as well as being very inefficient doing many calculations.

 Galaxy_v1 can be found at [here](https://github.com/samhollenbach/Galaxy)

+## Features of Galaxy2

 Galaxy2 has been drasticly improved in simulation accuracy, code effciency, and visualization.